 And Rail Trails are so fun!
 Practically effortless, too: trains don’t do hills, so you don’t have to either.
 Our tandem is a heavy bike, even without the saddlebags full of drinks and snacks (which they often are).
 Still, we can easily go 20 miles on a Rail Trail, and break halfway for adult beverages.
 It’s a beautiful thing.

 Rail Trails are also very safe, as motorized vehicles are generally off-limits.
-Speaking of cars, many trailheads are conveniently located near business districts with ample parking.
+Speaking of cars, many trailheads are conveniently located near business districts with ample parking (and pubic restrooms).
 Did I mention the scenery?

 So many favorite Rail Trails – it’s hard to choo-choo-choose the best one (sorry).
 Here are our top five recommendations, for more details please click on the links to more information.
 We also post our rides to LOCAL-motion, a pubic Facebook group for recreational cycling – feel free to comment and share.